BA Hons (University of Stellenbosch); MA (University of Stellenbosch); PhD (University of Pretoria)

 Jager, N. and Du Toit, P. Friend or Foe?
 Dominant party systems in

 Southern Africa: Insights from the developing world.
 Tokyo, New York

 & Paris: United Nations University Press and Cape Town: UCT Press.

 in South Africa's Dominant Party System' in Lawson, K. (editor) Political

 Parties and Democracy.
 Santa Barbara, CA and Oxford, UK: Praeger.

 Opinion Pieces in the Popular Media

 companies can't help development if the state is a partisan player', The

-elections since 1994', Eyewitness News.
+elections since 1994', Eyewitness News